-Type of leave Definition Entitlement Paid/Unpaid Annual Leave As per 2.1 24/30/34 days Paid Bank Holidays As per 3.0 8 days pro rata Paid Unpaid Leave Where it is necessary or desirable to extend a period of absence beyond the parameters available within other policies covering paid time off work and subject to operational approval.
-Up to 2 weeks Unpaid Time Off For Dependant Where it is necessary to help someone who depends on them in an unexpected event or emergency.
+Type of leave Definiti on Entitlement Paid/Unpa id Annual Leave As per 2.1 24/30/34 days Paid Bank Holidays As per 3.0 8 days pro rata Paid Unpaid Leave Where it is necessary or desirable to extend a period of absence it is subject to operational approval.
+Up to 2 weeks Unpaid Time Off For Dependan ts Where it is necessary to help someone who depends on them in an unexpected event or emergency.
 Unpaid Employment Break This allows an employee time off work, which could be for a number of reasons; travelling, family commitments, volunteering or studying as examples.
 Minimum 1 month Maximum 12 months Unpaid Compassionate Leave Serious illness or bereavement of close relative, partners, dependants.
 Up to 5 days Paid Compassionate Leave Unpaid Compassionate leave beyond the 5 days paid leave Unpaid Parental Bereavement Leave Statutory leave if a child dies before they turn 18, or if a pregnancy results in a stillbirth after 24 weeks.
-2 weeks Paid 1 week 90% 1 week statutory pay
+2 weeks Paid 1 week 90% 1 week statutory pay Carers's Leave Statutory leave to arrange care for a 'dependent' 1 week in 12 months Unpaid